Hong Kong police fire tear gas to break up protesters

-The first volley was fired when a protester hurled a petrol bomb towards the approaching police line.
+The first volley was fired when protesters hurled two petrol bombs towards an approaching police line.

-The marchers converged on the government offices in the town of Tuen Mun, in the west of the New Territories, where some set fire to a Chinese flag on the ground as others tore down wooden and metal fences and traffic bollards to build road blocks.
+The marchers had converged on the town of Tuen Mun, in the west of the New Territories, where some set fire to a Chinese flag as others tore down wooden and metal fences and traffic bollards to build road blocks, at least one of which was set alight.

-Some were trashing fittings at the Light Rail Transit station, digging up bricks and picking up stones at the sides of the tracks.
+Some trashed fittings at the Light Rail Transit station, dug up bricks and picked up stones from the sides of the tracks.
 Others turned fire extinguishers on the police.

 Dozens of Beijing supporters had earlier torn down some of the large mosaics of colourful Post-it notes calling for democracy and denouncing perceived Chinese meddling in the former British colony which returned to Chinese rule in 1997.